yzziizzy/gpuedit/DEVELOPMENT.md

 * Remap selected key codes, only for editor
 * Jump to declaration
 * Swap current and next word
-* Collapse whitespace, option for automatic real-time
+* Option for automatic real-time whitespace collapse
 * Scroll half the distance in a direction as can be scrolled (log2 scroll)
 * Option to place comment chars before or after whitespace, and control padding ws
 * SLOC count